Bachelor Boy

 "Bachelor Boy" is a song by Cliff Richard and the Shadows, written by Richard and Bruce Welch (from the Shadows).
 It became a hit when it was released as the B-side of Richard's single "The Next Time".
 Both sides of the single were regarded as having chart potential so both sides were promoted and in many markets "Bachelor Boy" became the bigger hit.
 The single spent three weeks at No. 1 in the UK Singles Chart in January 1963 and was a major hit internationally, although it only reached No. 99 in the US.
 Both sides of the single were included on the accompanying soundtrack album Summer Holiday.
 On the soundtrack album the Michael Sammes Singers were credited as backing singers, although they were not credited on the single.

 In the UK, the single was the first of three number 1 hit singles from Richard's musical film, Summer Holiday, the other two being "Summer Holiday" and "Foot Tapper".
 The film was the most successful box-office attraction of the year.

 The single was followed at number one by the Shadows' own single "Dance On!"

 The song is about some advice a father passes to his son, to "remain a bachelor boy until (his) dying day".
-Richard later commented when he wrote this song he "never expected it to be prophetic".
+Richard later commented, "I didn't mean it to be, but it finally turned out to be prophetic."
 While Richard has himself never married, the song itself does not rule out marriage, with the final verse stating that as time goes by, the speaker probably will fall in love marry and have a child "but until then I'll be a bachelor boy..." and indicates he would be happy to remain so for life.